What is the Unconscious Mind?

-The human mind can be compared to an island in the ocean.
+The human mind can be compared to an iceberg in the ocean.
 The visible part, ie above the surface, is our consciousness – what we are aware of at any given time.
-But beneath the surface the island is really a mountain, the vast bulk of which is submerged.
+But beneath the surface lies the vast bulk.
 This hidden part is our unconscious, that huge mass of content of which we are unaware but which can, and frequently does, have a significant effect on our lives.

 Unconscious or Subconscious – Terminology